 Impact Evaluation of Medic Mobile’s Intervention in Baglung DistrictCategories :

-HERD International acting as the evaluator is looking at different evaluation areas such as the planning and organization of the Medic mobile’s intervention, service uptake, relevance, effectiveness, costing, sustainability, lesson learnt and unintended impact.
-Our study will use a pre-post design to measure the effect of the programme and the attainment of its goal which is comparing periods before and after the intervention.
+HERD International acting as the evaluator is looking at different evaluation areas such as the planning and organization of the Medic mobile’s intervention, service uptake, relevance, effectiveness, costing, sustainability, lesson learned and unintended impact.
+Our study will use a pre-post design to measure the effectiveness of the programme and the attainment of its goal which is comparing periods before and after the intervention.

 - What changes can be observed in the utilization of antenatal care (ANC) and institutional births in all the health facilities of Baglung where Medic Mobile tools are being used?

-- To what extent has the use of Medic Mobile tools contributed to improve the utilization of ANC services and institutional births in Baglung District?
+- To what extent has the use of Medic Mobile tools contributed to improving the utilization of ANC services and institutional births in Baglung District?

 - How relevant, effective, costly and sustainable is the medic mobile toolkit?

-Methodology we employed is a mixed method study, using both qualitative and quantitative approaches to collect and analyze data.
-Qualitative data collected for the study included semi structured interviews (SSIs) with central and district level stakeholders, health facility workers and beneficiaries (pregnant women during the intervention) and female community health volunteers (FCHVs).
+The methodology we employed is a mixed-method study, using both qualitative and quantitative approaches to collect and analyze data.
+Qualitative data collected for the study included semi-structured interviews (SSIs) with central and district level stakeholders, health facility workers and beneficiaries (pregnant women during the intervention) and female community health volunteers (FCHVs).
 Also, focus group discussions (FGDs) with FCHVS was conducted in the study.
-The qualitative data collected from different categories of participants will help to understand the intervention, its relevance, effectiveness and sustainability.
-The quantitative data collected for the study included review of the medic mobile platform data, HMIS data which includes collecting data from district, health facility (HF) records and FCHV registers.
+The qualitative data collected from different categories of participants will help to understand the intervention, its relevance, effectiveness, and sustainability.
+The quantitative data collected for the study included a review of the medic mobile platform data, HMIS data which includes collecting data from the district, health facility (HF) records and FCHV registers.
 Quantitative data collected will help to see the changes in ANC and institutional delivery (ID) uptake before, during and after the MM intervention implementation.

-Expected outcome of the project is a final report which ultimately will help inform government officials, Medic Mobile’s partners and other stakeholders on the feasibility and effectiveness of the medic mobile’s tool for its scale up.
+The expected outcome of the project was a final report which ultimately will help inform government officials, Medic Mobile’s partners and other stakeholders on the feasibility and effectiveness of the medic mobile’s tool for its scale-up.